 ★Recommendation: American Red Cross requires students to be age 15+ at start of course and must demonstrate an above average proficiency in swimming.
-Students must swim a minimum of 300 yards continuously, then swim an additional 25 yards holding a 10 pound weight (brick) without stopping and also have the ability to tread water for 2 minutes, no arms.
+Students must swim a minimum of 300 yeard continuously, then swim an additional 25 yards holding a 10 pound weight (brick) without stopping and also have the ability to tread water for a period of time.